Polish State Railways: PKP Szybka Kolej Miejska

-It is a railway transportation service that originally functioned in Poland's Tricity area (Gdynia, Sopot and Gdańsk).
-The system has since grown to cover a longer route, reaching towns like Słupsk, Lębork and Wejherowo.
+PKP SKM is an S-Bahn-like service operating in the Tricity area, consisting of Gdynia, Sopot and Gdańsk.

-It is serviced by electric multiple unit cars at a frequency of 6 minutes to half an hour between trains (depending on the time of day).
-It is comparable to subway service or light rail in other European cities.
+Depending on the time of day, electric multiple units operate with headways between 6 and 30 minutes.
 The Tricity area is uniquely suited for this mode of transport, as it's shaped in a relatively narrow north–south corridor between the Gdańsk Bay and the Tricity Landscape Park.

 PKP Linia Hutnicza Szerokotorowa

 PKP LHS is a company of the PKP Group responsible for infrastructure operation and freight transport on the Broad Gauge Metallurgy Line.
 The line runs for about 400 km from the Polish-Ukrainian border in Izow-Hrubieszów to Sławków Południowy (near Katowice).

 The line was opened in 1979 and was used to import iron ore from the USSR, as well as to export coal and sulphur from Poland.

-After the fall of communism and the economic changes of 1989 traffic on the line has much diminished.
+After the fall of communism and the economic changes of 1989, traffic on the line has much diminished.
 At present various schemes are being tried to increase its profitability.

 This line runs as a single-track line for almost 400 km, from the Polish-Ukrainian border crossing just east of Hrubieszów to Sławków Południowy (near Katowice).
 It is used only for freight traffic, mainly iron ore and coal.
 It is the westernmost broad gauge railway line in Europe that is connected to the broad gauge rail system of the countries which before 1991 constituted the Soviet Union.